 ChristianAnswers.Net WebBible Encyclopedia

-Palestine is a hilly country (Deut.
-3:25; 11:11; Ezek.
+Israel is a hilly country (Deuteronomy 3:25; 11:11; Ezek.
 34:13).
 West of Jordan the mountains stretch from Lebanon far down into Galilee, terminating in Carmel.
 The isolated peak of Tabor rises from the elevated plain of Esdraelon, which, in the south, is shut in by hills spreading over the greater part of Samaria.
-The mountains of Western and Middle Palestine do not extend to the sea, but gently slope into plains, and toward the Jordan fall down into the Ghor.

 South of the river Hieromax there is again a succession of hills, which are traversed by wadies running toward the Jordan.
 These gradually descend to a level at the river Arnon, which was the boundary of the ancient trans-Jordanic territory toward the south.

 The composition of the hills is limestone, with occasional strata of chalk, and hence the numerous caves, some of large extent, found there.